software-students-fall2024/software-engineering-fall-2024-2-web-app-web-app-exercise/README.md

 ## Product vision statement

-Share and discover favorite food recipes with your community.
+GoodEats: share and discover restaurants with your community.

 ## User stories